newrelic/terraform-provider-newrelic/website/docs/r/dashboard.html.markdown

   * `width` - (Optional) Width of the widget.
 Valid values are `1` to `3` inclusive.
 Defaults to `1`.
   * `height` - (Optional) Height of the widget.
 Valid values are `1` to `3` inclusive.
 Defaults to `1`.
   * `notes` - (Optional) Description of the widget.
+  * `account_id` - (Optional) The account ID to use when querying data.
+If `account_id` is omitted, the widget will use the account ID associated with the API key used in your provider configuration.
+You can also use `account_id` to configure cross-account widgets or simply to be explicit about which account the widget will be pulling data from.

+<a name="cross-account-widget-help"></a>

+ -> **Configurating cross-account widgets:** To configure a cross-account widget with an account different from the account associated with your API key, you must set the widget's `account_id` attribute to the account ID you wish to pull data from.
+Also note, the provider must be configured with an API Key that is scoped to a user with proper permissions to access and perform operations in other accounts that fall within or under the account associated with your API key.
+To facilitate cross-account widgets, we recommend [configuring the provider with a Personal API Key](/guides/provider_configuration#configuration-via-the-provider-block) from a user with **admin permissions** and access to the subaccount you would like to display data for in the widget.

 Each `visualization` type supports an additional set of arguments: